 The route leading to Tanglang-La is a steady climb and since you’re already at exceptional heights, it doesn’t take a toll on your system.

 However, be aware of how AMS is reacting for you and take cognizance of what steps must be taken.
-Also, these are isolated locations, no food, water, civilization, wildlife, flora, fauna would be available.
-However, presence of everything else is aplenty – beauty, calmness, harsh climates, adrenaline, sheer ecstasy!
+Also, these are isolated locations; no food, water, civilization, wildlife, flora, fauna would be available.
+However, the presence of everything else is aplenty – beauty, calmness, harsh climates, adrenaline, sheer ecstasy!

 Descending towards Leh

 Upon descending, you will come across a signpost that will get your heart pumping happiness.
-Yes, it is possible for the heart to pump something other than blood, head to this particular signpost, and you will see.
+Yes, the heart can pump something other than blood, head to this particular signpost, and you will see.
 This signpost beckons you to sit up straight and take it all it, for this is your first glimpse of the Ladakh Valley.

 What is so exceptional about these particular hills, and the attractiveness of it is that you’re driving along the river bed of our striking Indus River, with white Stupas of all forms and sizes for your eyes to seek out.